TukelloMathole/AAT/Assessment 2 - Threading/README.md

         primeThread.Join();
         evenThread.Join();

-## Code-Block: Main Method - Thread Execution Control
+# Code-Block: Main Method - Processing
-Waits until globalList reaches specific counts (250,000 and 1,000,000) before starting and stopping threads.
-Uses Thread.Sleep for polling and Thread.Join for synchronization.
+Explanation: Sorts globalList, then counts odd and even numbers using Parallel.ForEach for parallel iteration.
+Uses Interlocked.Increment for thread-safe increments of oddCount and evenCount.

        // Sorting the global list